 Of course, the change most people are likely to notice has little to do with aesthetics and a lot to do with usability.
 Apple has done away with the 7 Plus’ headphone jack, opting instead to include earphones that connect through the charging port and an adapter that works with your current pair of 3.5mm headphones.
 Dropping the jack freed up space in the phone that, after some rearranging, went toward its improved cameras and larger battery.

 The tradeoff may not have been worth it.
 Yes, analog headphones jacks are a dated technology, but they’re also cheap and ubiquitous.
 You can buy earbuds that will work on your smartphone just about anywhere.
 Now you’re forced to either make use of an additional dongle, buy new headphones that can connect via the Lightning port or go wireless – fun, but expensive and charged separately.
 No longer can you listen to music while charging your phone up.
-And since Apple still hasn’t integrating rapid charging into its batteries, it can take a while to refuel.
+The iPhone 7 Plus came out before Apple started integrating rapid charging into its batteries, so it can take a while to refuel.

-For the first time in the iPhone’s history, Apple’s newest phablet boasts three built-in cameras: one front-facing camera with a 7MP sensor and two linked 12MP cameras on the back.
+For the first time in the iPhone’s history, the Apple iPhone 7 Plus boasted three built-in cameras: one front-facing camera with a 7MP sensor and two linked 12MP cameras on the back.
 The rear-facing cameras work in concert.
 One has a standard wide-angle lens, while the other uses a two-times-magnification zoom lens to get closer to subjects.
-The setup isn’t particularly original – LG notably did the same thing with its G5 smartphone – but Apple’s customary polish is ever present.
+The setup wasn’t particularly original – LG notably did the same thing with its G5 smartphone – but Apple’s customary polish is ever present.
 You can zoom with perfect smoothness from one- to 10-times magnification on the iPhone 7 Plus, and two-times-magnified photos are as crisp and clear as shots taken at one-times magnification.

 Both rear-facing lenses boast optical image stabilization and f/1.8 apertures.
 The stabilization lets the camera keep its shutter open longer, while the bigger-than-average aperture lets in more light.
 The result is more data for Apple’s digital image processor to work with, and that processor is where the real magic happens.